dzackgarza/Notes/Talks/Integration Workshop/Notes.md

 - Contour

   - A smooth curve in the plane (or many concatenated together).
-Recall from vector calculus that curves admit parameterizations, so we can write a curve as $\gamma(t): \RR \to \C$.
+Recall from vector calculus that curves admit parameterizations, so we can write a curve as $\gamma(t): \RR \to \CC$.
 A *closed* contour is any contour which begins and ends at a single point, enclosing some region of the plane.

 - Complex Differentiation